lextm/jekyll-theme-chirpy/_posts/2008-3-8-ie-8-beta-1-bugs-on-windows-vista.md

 After installing it, I cannot find any IE 8 shortcut in Start Menu.
 The only way to launch it is to go to Program Files\Internet Explorer folder and executing iexplore.exe directly.

 And I am sure only a few people met the second bug like me.
-I’ve been using Vista SP1 RC since last December, so this IE 8 Beta denied to install.
+I've been using Vista SP1 RC since last December, so this IE 8 Beta denied to install.
 After uninstalling the SP1 RC (which takes about a hour), I finally got IE 8 installed.

 Compared to Firefox 3, I do not find anything that is that innovative and unique right now.
 Maybe I need to try it more later.